 The Indus Dictionary Project

 This is an ideograph for a group of animals or objects linked together with a rope or string.
 It was used as a classifier (counter or measure word) for equines.
 In a modern sense, it could depict a string of animals with each segment marked on the string representing a mule.
-A good translation would be the noun string.

 A second use for the classifier was with books or documents, which were of the strip type, held together by string.